 The debate would continue under a new panel comprised of both House and Senate members.

 RALEIGH, N.C.
 (AP) — The Latest on North Carolina politicians fighting in court and in the General Assembly over changes to judicial elections (all times local):

 Democrats on a North Carolina legislative committee looking at potential changes to judicial election districts and the selection of judges have walked out of the meeting after a Republican committee leader declined to hear from a retired judge that Democratic Gov. Roy Cooper sent to speak on his behalf.

 RALEIGH, N.C.
-(AP) — The Latest on a North Carolina Senate committee meeting for the first to consider changes to the state's judicial election districts (all times local):
+(AP) — The Latest on a showdown between North Carolina Gov. Roy Cooper and Republican legislators over judicial elections and appointments (all times local):